PBO-Tools/SIBNIC-Helicopter-Car-Cover/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-A mod for the game DayZ https://www.bohemia.net/games/dayz

-SIBNIC's obfuscation stops most people from making a car cover mod as you cannot locate the .cpp file by default.
-SIBNIC's obfuscation isn't bullet proof however so here's a working car cover mod you can use as is or modify to your liking.
+This mod is designed for DayZ (https://www.bohemia.net/games/dayz) and utilizes SIBNIC's obfuscation to prevent easy access to the .cpp file, making it challenging for most individuals to create a car cover mod.
+Although SIBNIC's obfuscation is not entirely foolproof, here's a functional car cover mod that you can use as is or customize according to your preferences.

-Works with Gamelabs so covers will show on your admin panel too.
+Furthermore, this mod is compatible with Gamelabs, ensuring that the covers will be visible on your admin panel as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>